Knowledge base

 Author: Lyubka Rizova

-Lyubka is one of our Digital Accountants specialising in Small and Micro Accounting and Corporation Tax.
-She holds a First class Degree in Accounting and Finance and is an active contributor to our knowledge base articles.
-When not delivering a first class service she likes to exercise and travel.
+Lyubka is our Head of Desk specialising in Small and Micro Accounting and Corporation Tax.
+She holds a First-class Degree in Accounting and Finance and oversees the delivery of our CT600 Tax Filing and Company Incorporations service, as well as sharing her insights on our Knowledge Base.
+When not delivering a fantastic service, Lubyka likes to exercise and travel.

 Read All articles by Lyubka Rizova